sebastian4/spring-rest-weather-info/README.md

 spring-rest-weather-info
 ========================

-This project show the temperature and a few other weather statistics of a group of selected cities.
+This project shows the temperature and a few other weather statistics of a group of selected cities.
 The project has a rest service that uses spring rest and jackson as a json to java library.
 The project uses maven, spring, jackson, log4j, junit for testing a few functionality.
 The browser gets the information from the local server and the server gets the live data information